Tizzz-555/100-days-of-code/log.md

 ### Day 45: December 18, Monday

-**Today's Progress**: Refactored some components and added the tabs on top and styling to the buttons.
+🔸 Refactored some components and added the tabs on top and styling to the buttons.

-**Thoughts**: Ngl today at work was one of those days were I get stuck into something and imposter syndrome kicks in...
+🔸 Ngl today at work was one of those days were I get stuck into something and imposter syndrome kicks in...
 Reading documentation is hard... 😑

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/vue-udemy-class/commit/2a4872a9e51c15b5a28b086380b7bd0b0087e3d0)